remi-gai/MVP-SuperConnector/README.md

 ![](superConnector.gif)

-This MVP project was designed and built under 72 hours, and represents the bare-bone concepts.
+This MVP project was designed and built under 72 hours to illustrate the bare-bone concept.
 You can find the [full video demo here](https://www.youtube.com/watch?v=ulhKXHfgbMw).

 ## Getting Started
 Prerequisites: Node 6 or above